Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 This behaviour is of course configurable by Peer Operators - we expect some will want to maintain and index all historical data for analytical purposes.

+#### Memory Mapped Implementation

+The Convex reference implementation implements the storage system using a specialised memory-mapped database called Etch, which is heavily optimised for the storage of Cells as described here.
+Assuming sufficient available RAM on a Peer, Etch effectively operates as an in-memory database.

+In performance tests, we have observed tens of millions of reads and writes per second.

 ### Cryptographic Primitives

 Convex uses cryptographic primitives for the following functions: